Gnarwarre Vic 3221

 When the first colonial settlers spied the Barrabool Hills they saw a parkland of native grasses scattered with Drooping Sheoak (Allocasuarina verticillata).
 This was the perfect site for introducing the crops they were used to in Europe.

 The fertile soil and sparse vegetation of Ceres, a small hamlet on the fringe of ‘the Hills’, is recorded as one of the two sites in the new colony that were ideal for cereal crops.
-This ‘ideal’ landscape was the direct result of the burning and selective harvesting practices of the Wadawurrung People, ‘the Hill’s’ traditional owners for thousands of years.
+This ‘ideal’ landscape was the direct result of the burning and selective harvesting practices of the Wadawurrung People, ‘the Hill’s’ traditional inhabitants for thousands of years.

 Typical parkland of Allocasuarina ( photo credit Stephen Murphy)